 Common Questions About Dentures Answered

-What is different between a denture and a partial denture?
+What is the difference between a denture and a partial denture?

 When someone talks about dentures, they are typically talking about a full set of dentures for either the upper denture or lower denture.
 These comprise all your teeth.
-On the other hand, a partial dentures is used to replace some of their teeth while they still have some healthy teeth.
+On the other hand, partial dentures are used to replace some of their teeth while they still have some healthy teeth.

 Will dentures impact how I eat?

 Eating with your new dentures is also a skill you will need to master.
 It will take a few weeks up to a few months to develop.
 It really depends on the type of food that you are eating.
 The most problematic are foods like corn on the cob or apples.
 Some people never fully master these.